 Treatment in Ayurveda

 Treatment, herbs and foods that brings about Vata balance is recommended in Ayurveda.

 Oil treatments such as Shirodhara, oil massage etc are the treatments adopted and

 Diet containing Sugarcane, dry grapes, pomegranate, dates is usually advised.

 Tiredness affects at the end of a long day but laziness occurs fearing a long day ahead.

-laziness originates from Kapha.
-For example, You just have finished lunch and are not feeling like doing anything.
+Laziness originates from Kapha.
+For example, you just have finished lunch and is not feeling like doing anything.
 Kapha is dominant at that period of time.

 You sleep excessively, and do not wish to get up early in the morning.
 Excess sleep is a symptom of Kapha and so is laziness.

 Usually to treat laziness, strong and stimulative measures are adopted.
 Like a cup of strong coffee, Triphala, honey, etc.